 Easy to clean materials, such as microfiber and top-grain leather, are ideal for power lift recliners.
 If softness is a priority, consider options like poly-blend chenille or velvet to get low-maintenance durability as well as a luxurious surface to lean on.

 To ensure long-term, comfortable use from your new chair, always test your textiles.
 Smooth vinyl and faux leather can become uncomfortable in humid weather, while plush fabrics may get too hot after sitting still for too long.

 Cushioned backrests are a big part of a power recliner's comfort level.
 Pillow backs offer plush bounce, while button-tufted cushioning is more firm.
 Split backs often increase lumbar support, while sewn pillows and biscuit backs offer varying soft or firm levels depending on their design.

 Coordinating your lift chair with an existing layout is easy.
 These seats come in a wide range of silhouettes and colors to complement your home's decor.
 You can also choose a power lift recliner in a contrasting hue or select one with a unique shape to act as a statement piece.

 Whether you prefer a contemporary vibe, a laid-back rustic style or a traditional theme, the key to finding a coordinating lift chair comes down to its design.
 Choose crisp lines and slim track arms for modern motifs or opt for tufting and pleats for a classic approach.

 Staying within the same color scheme produces a cohesive look.
-Neutrals like gray and tan blend well with wood elements as well as earthy greens or warm red hues.
+Neutrals like gray and beige blend well with wood elements as well as earthy greens or warm red hues.
 You could also create a monochrome palette and choose a lighter tint or darker shade in the same color family.
 For example, a sky blue lift chair paired with a navy sofa adds dimension without disruption.